William O'Brien (Irish nationalist politician): Agitator and MP

 Even in prison, O'Brien continued his protests, refusing to wear prison uniform in 1887.
 Being left without clothes, a Blarney tweed suit was smuggled in.
 He occasionally wore this much-publicised suit in the Commons when confronting his incarcerator, Arthur Balfour.
 His imprisonment also inspired protests – notably the 1887 'Bloody Sunday' riots in London.
 In 1889 he escaped from a courtroom but was sentenced in absentia for conspiracy.
 He fled to America accompanied by Dillon who was on bail, then to France where both held negotiations with Parnell at Boulogne-sur-Mer over the leadership of the party.
-When these broke down, both returned to Folkestone giving themselves up, subsequently serving four months in Clonmel and Galway gaols.
+When these broke down, both returned to Folkestone giving themselves up, subsequently serving four months in Clonmel Gaol and Galway Gaol.
 Here O'Brien began to reconsider his political future, having already been prosecuted nine times over the years, using the time to write an acclaimed novel, a Fenian romance with a land reform theme set in 1860: When We Were Boys, which was published in 1890.